ChannelsNetwork/channels-card-cli/README.md

 ### Step 10:  Release

-When yours to your card works to your satisfaction, go to the GitHub repository and create a release.
+When your card works to your satisfaction, go to the GitHub repository and create a release.
 For example, you might set the release version to **1.0.0**.
 If and when you make changes bump the last digit for bug fixes and the second last digit when there are feature changes.
-Avoid changing the first digit.
+Avoid changing the first digit in most cases.

 <!-- ## Interactive Cards